2026-27 Course Catalog

 Music Ensembles

 Student musicians have the opportunity to perform in Music Ensembles organized by the Music Department.
-These ensembles include Instrumental Ensembles, Vocal Ensemble, and Grace Notes.
+These ensembles include instrumental ensembles, Vocal Ensemble, and Grace Notes.
 With a full year’s participation in a Music Ensemble that meets once weekly, students have the opportunity to earn one-half academic credit.
-Ensembles that meet twice weekly have the opportunity to earn 1 credit.
-Music Ensembles may be taken as a credit-bearing course only in addition to the normal student course load.
-Students may earn credit for each ensemble in which they participate.
+Ensembles meeting twice weekly have the opportunity to earn 1 credit.
+Music Ensembles may be taken as a credit-bearing course only in addition to the regular student course load.

 Instrumental Music Ensemble

-The exact nature of the instrumental ensemble is determined by the temperaments, inclinations, and abilities of the various players, plus the size and instrumentation of the group.
-Ensembles include: Jazz Band, Ukulele Band, Intro to Rock Band, Rock Band, and Classical Chamber groups.
-The ensembles perform in the School's concert series and on other special occasions.
+The exact nature of the instrumental ensemble is determined by the temperaments, inclinations, and abilities of the players, plus the size and instrumentation of the group.
+Ensembles include: Jazz Band, Ukulele Band, rock bands, and a Classical Chamber group.
+The ensembles perform in the School’s concert series and on other special occasions.

 Prerequisite: Permission of the instructor